-Faced with limited factors of production (or resources), firms make rational decisions on what goods and services to produce and of what quantities to produce in order to maximise their profits, where profits = total revenue - total cost.
-Firms also have to decide on how to produce these goods and services (i.e. the method of production).

-The marginal benefit (MB) of producing an additional unit of a good is the additional revenue that a producer receives from selling the additional unit of the good.
+A Aim(s) Faced with limited factors of production (or resources), firms make rational decisions on what goods and services to produce and of what quantities to produce in order to maximise their profits , where profits = total revenue - total cost. (i.e. the method of production).
+B Benefits The marginal benefit (MB) of producing an additional unit of a good is the additional revenue that a producer receives from selling the additional unit of the good.
 This is otherwise known as marginal revenue (MR).
+The level of MR earned by a firm usually depends on how attractive their products are to the consumers.
+In other words, the higher the demand for their products by the consumers, the higher the MR to the firm.
 The marginal cost (MC) of producing an additional unit of a good is the marginal cost of production.
-As the firm's output rises beyond a certain threshold, its marginal cost of production would start to increase as factors of production become more inefficient.
+Costs & Constraint As the firm's output rises beyond a certain threshold, its marginal cost of production would start to increase as factors of production become more inefficient.
 This is known as the Law of Diminishing Marginal Returns (LDMR), which states that when increasing amounts of a variable factor of production are used with a given amount of a fixed factor, there will come a point when each extra unit of the variable factor will produce less extra output than the previous unit.

-Based on the marginalist principle (see Section 2.3), a rational producer will thus produce up to the point where its marginal revenue from the last of the good produced is equal to its marginal costs of production and the firm's profit is maximised.
+N fa tl μ n D Decision- making Use the Marginalist Principle to make decisions at the margin Weigh MR and MC Produce and sell more units of a product if MR > MC Stop when MR = MC Scale back on production and produce less if MR < MC A rational producer will thus produce up to the point where its marginal revenue from the last of the good produced is equal to its marginal costs of production and the firm's profit is maximised. n ir n ir V a E Evaluate Evaluate the outcomes of the decisions and decide whether to change decision What if the circumstances change for the producer (e.g., ABC changing over time such as a fall in demand for their product)?
+What if there are unintended consequences from the decision?
+What if there are more available information?
+Etc.

-Kev Point:

-Rational consumer's objective is to maximise utility.
-A consumer will consume quantities of a good up to the point where MU ≥ price (or MB ≥ price) where MU diminishes with additional units of a good consumed due to LDMU.

-Rational producer's objective is to maximise profits.
-A producer will produce quantities of a good up to the point where MR > MC.
-MC rises with additional units of a good produced due to LDMR.

 Variable factors are factors of production that the firm needs to use more of to produce a greater number of outputs while fixed factors do not need to be increased to produce more units of output in the short run.

 We will learn more about this concept under 'Firms and Decisions'.